Lischip/FabiosDecisions/epa1361/final assignment/README.md

 If one were to generate 40 scenarios for Overijssel, one were to type: 'python gen_scen.py Overijssel 40' in the terminal.

+### Scenario discovery and primary sensitivity analysis

+In SA_mod.ipynb we look at how sensitive the outcomes are to the levers and uncertainties in the model without any policy in place.
+In scen_discovery_actorname, a preliminary scenario discovery was performed for each actor.
+To devise of an algorithm that has a good distribution on the results, we also plotted all the scenarios we selected for directed search later on.
+We then combined all the insights we gained from these notebooks in scen_disco.ipynb.

 ### Scenario selection

 Scenario selection is done for every actor before optimisation.
 The optimisation_actorname notebooks select scenarios before running optimisation, based on a variety of outcomes.
-This process can also be informed with use of the scen_discovery_actorname notebooks.
+This process was performed in tandem with scenario discovery, as this allowed us to figure out a good method to get apropriate scenarios.
+In these notebooks we also look at the correlation between deaths and damages for each actor

 ### Optimisation

 A set of preferred policies is found for every actor in the optimisation_actorname notebooks, where policies are found that perform well under the selected scenarios and then re-evaluated under deep uncertainty.

 ### Policy selection

 A subset of the optimised policies is selected by processing the optimisation results in the opt_proc_actorname notebooks.
-A new file, called funs_project.py, where a few useful functions were stored, including crude_policy_selection, which performs this function.
+The function crude_policy_selection from funs_project.py is used to make an initial selection of policies, which is then processed by the optimisiation_actorname notebooks.

 ### Robustness analysis